• Writing

 Not only does the barista blend oat milk provide a similar mouthfeel to that of cow’s milk, but it also boasts of a naturally sweet flavor that helps to sweeten up this recipe without the need for loads of sugar.

-Here’s my recipe for the best iced oat milk pumpkin spice latte:
+Here’s my recipe and tips for the best iced oat milk pumpkin spice latte.

 Barista blend oat milk is the best-tasting non-dairy milk for this pumpkin spice latte recipe.